 The U.S. Navy invested $1 billion in building 4 ERP systems.
 They abandoned 3 out of 4 in several years because they didn’t make any noticeable improvements in the operations.

 Nike, a multinational corporation and very famous company in the sneaker industry, lost $500 million in sales and project costs because its new ERP system went live with critical bugs that slowed down the opportunity for timely good delivery.

 These are some of the cases.
 To avoid such negative consequences, it’s necessary to know the theory about software implementation and have experience in software introduction in various industries like transportation, eCommerce, AdTech.
 As a software developer with 9 years of experience, I want to share my expertise and knowledge on this topic.
 By following my advice, you will avoid pitfalls in this rough trip.

 Consider Software Implementation as a set of activities required to integrate a new software or a big update of an existing one into the business processes.
 The final goal is to make the business work more efficiently.

 This step refers to such types of software as management applications, enterprise software (ERP), supply chain management programs, inventory management systems, customer relationship management (CRM) solutions, and others.

 A set of activities in software implementation comprises three major steps:

-- planning (when the team makes every effort to organize smooth and successful implementation)
+- planning (when the project team makes every effort to organize smooth and successful implementation)

-- integrating (installing the applications, data migration, primary configuration, staff training)
+- integrating (installing the applications, data migration, primary configuration, staff and stakeholders training and onboarding)